 It is important for hotels and restaurants to invest in robust cyber security measures to mitigate the risks associated with cyber attacks.
 This includes regularly updating security systems, conducting vulnerability assessments, and staying informed about the latest threats and trends in the industry.

-By prioritising cyber security, hotels and restaurants can safeguard guest information, maintain trust, and protect their reputation in an increasingly interconnected world.
+By prioritizing cyber security, hotels and restaurants can safeguard guest information, maintain trust, and protect their reputation in an increasingly interconnected world.

 Current state of cyber security in the hospitality industry